MylieMudaliyar/AdClick_Prediction_CaseStudy/README.md

 **4. Threshold selection is a business decision.** The gap between the F1-optimal threshold and the expected-value-optimal threshold represents real revenue.
 This decision belongs jointly with marketing and finance, not just the data team.

-**5. Calibration matters as much as AUC.** XGBoost achieves higher AUC, but Logistic Regression's well-calibrated probabilities make it preferable when outputs feed into bid pricing logic — an overconfident model that scores 0.9 when the true probability is 0.6 causes systematic overbidding.
+**5. Calibration matters as much as AUC.** XGBoost achieves higher AUC, but Logistic Regression's well-calibrated probabilities make it preferable when outputs feed into bid pricing logic, an overconfident model that scores 0.9 when the true probability is 0.6 causes systematic overbidding.

 ---